camoto-project/gameinfojs/README.md

 ## Installation as a contributor

-If you would like to help add more file formats to the library, great!
+If you would like to help add more games to the library, great!
 Clone the repo, and to get started:

     npm install